RP.20.07

 Significance

-This ground-breaking project will enhance our understanding of the factors contributing to the over-representation of Aboriginal and Torres Strait Islander young people in the criminal justice and child protection systems.
-It will examine the intersection of these factors with the intergenerational impact of family violence and inform the development of appropriate policy responses.
-The project directly aligns with Closing the Gap (Australian Government, 2020) targets of reducing the over-representation of Aboriginal and Torres Strait Islander young people in the criminal justice and child protection systems (targets 11 and 12, respectively) as well as significant and sustained reduction in violence and abuse against Aboriginal and Torres Strait Islander women and children (target 13).
+The project directly aligns with Closing the Gap (Australian Government, 2020) targets of reducing the over-representation of Aboriginal and Torres Strait Islander young people in the criminal justice and child protection systems (targets 11 and 12, respectively), and significant and sustained reduction in violence and abuse against Aboriginal and Torres Strait Islander women and children (target 13).

 Downloads